What You Need to Know Before Buying a Used Car

 Once you’ve found the right car at the right price, it’s time to make the purchase.
 The seller must give you the UVIP after the sale has been completed.
 Both the seller and buyer must sign the application for transfer and the seller must also provide a bill of sale.
 Make sure the Vehicle Identification Number (VIN) on the car matches the VIN on the permit.

 It’s important to note that the car will remain registered in the seller’s name until the vehicle transfer has been completed at ServiceOntario.
 Once you’ve purchased the car and completed paperwork, the next step is to register the car with the government and get it insured.
-To register the car, you’ll need the safety and emissions test certificates, your driver’s license, the UVIP, the bill of sale and the vehicle permit.
+To register the car, you’ll need the safety test certificates, your driver’s license, the UVIP, the bill of sale and the vehicle permit.
 Once you have your license plate and validation sticker, you’re all set to drive on!

 If you want a pre-purchase car inspection or you’ve just purchased a used car that needs a check-up, find a Jiffy Lube near you!